Study Programme in Peace, Mediation and Conflict Research (PEACE)

 Programme Structure and Curriculum

 The Master’s Degree Programme in Peace, Mediation and Conflict Research is a two-year full-time study programme.
 The first year focuses on the introduction to the multidisciplinary nature of peace and conflict research.
 During the second year, students gain a deeper understanding of their specific research interests as they participate in thesis seminars and concentrate on writing their Master’s thesis under the guidance of their personal thesis supervisor.
 A great deal of flexibility is allowed when making the personal study plan and there is also the possibility to complete an optional internship.
-For more information, here it is a detailed curriculum of the programme.
+For more information, here is a detailed curriculum of the programme.

 Hosted by TAPRI